varabyte/kobweb/README.md

 ### Route Override

-If you ever need to change the route generated for a page, you can set the `@Page` annotation's `routeOverride` field:
+If you ever need to change the route generated for a page, you can set the `Page` annotation's `routeOverride` field:

 ```kotlin
 // jsMain/kotlin/com/example/mysite/pages/admin/Settings.kt